 Designing new parking areas that are as unobtrusive as possible to minimize the effect of the historic spatial arrangement and character of the setting.
-Constructing shared parking in traditionally open spaces.
+Constructing shared

 Creating a false sense of history by introducing landscape features that are based on conjecture or that impact an understanding of the industrial nature of the site or setting.